customerio/esdb/README.md

 each event stored.
 The 17 byte secondary index overhead is only applied for indexes which the particular event is apart.

-   File overhead: offset information based on the number of blocks and groupings which are created is maintained at the end of the file.
+   File overhead: offset information based on the number of spaces and groupings which are created is maintained at the end of the file.
 Generally, in a reasonably sized file, this should be negligible as event data and per event overhead should be the main driver of file size.